anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

 Check In SharePoint Document
 -----------------------------------------
-Check-in the document at the specified URL with the specified comment.
+Check-in a SharePoint document at the specified URL with the specified comment with the help of Microsoft Flow.

 .. rubric:: Output Parameters